-Waist: 15" flat across from side seam to side seam, but is adjustable with the ties
+Waist: 16-18" flat across from side seam to side seam

 This garment has been professionally cleaned, pressed and is odor free.
 Thoroughly checked over before shipping, it will be ready to wear upon arrival.